 Research Interests

-My research centers on developing specialized hardware architectures for brain-inspired computing, with a strong focus on spiking neural network (SNN) accelerators.
-Given the limitations of traditional processors in terms of power efficiency and the unique computational demands of AI workloads, SNNs offer a promising pathway for mimicking biological neural networks.
+My work focuses on developing specialized hardware architectures for brain-inspired computing, with particular emphasis on spiking neural network (SNN) accelerators.
+Traditional processors struggle with power efficiency when handling AI workloads; SNNs offer a promising alternative by mimicking how biological neural networks process information—using discrete spikes rather than continuous values, enabling dramatically lower power consumption.

-I also investigate domain-specific architectures/accelerators tailored to the unique workload characteristics for SNNs and other applications, alongside dynamically adaptable memory systems to optimize data flow and minimize energy consumption.
-My work aims to create energy-efficient and scalable systems for a range of applications, including embedded systems, biomedical devices, autonomous vehicles, and the Internet of Things (IoT).
+I also investigate domain-specific AI accelerators tailored to the unique workload characteristics of SNNs and other applications, alongside dynamically adaptable memory systems that optimize data flow and minimize energy consumption.
+This research aims to create energy-efficient and scalable AI systems for applications including embedded systems, biomedical devices, autonomous vehicles, and the Internet of Things (IoT).

-In what follows, I provide a brief overview of some of my research interests/projects.
-A few selected publications are listed for each research interest.
-More publications on each research area can be found on the publications page.
+Below, I provide a brief overview of my research interests and projects.
+Selected publications are listed for each area; additional publications can be found on the publications page.

-Specifically, my lab's work centers on understanding and replicating the brain's sparse coding mechanisms within SNNs, aiming to enhance their efficiency when accelerated in hardware.
-We also develop tools and methodologies tailored to the temporal dynamics of SNNs, optimizing accelerator designs for both speed and energy efficiency.
-Additionally, I explore how spin-transfer torque RAM (STT-RAM) and other novel technologies can facilitate In-Memory Computing (IMC) designs, drawing inspiration from the brain's hierarchical processing to create similarly efficient systems.
+Specifically, my lab focuses on understanding and replicating the brain's sparse coding mechanisms within SNNs, enhancing their efficiency when accelerated in hardware.
+We develop tools and methodologies tailored to the temporal dynamics of SNNs, optimizing accelerator designs for both speed and energy efficiency.
+Additionally, I explore how emerging memory technologies—including spin-transfer torque RAM (STT-RAM) and antiferromagnetic tunnel junctions (AFMTJ)—can enable in-memory and neuromorphic computing designs that process data where it is stored, drawing inspiration from the brain's integrated memory and processing architecture.

 Selected Publications